bonitasoft/bonita-doc/md/getting-started-tutorial.md

 #### Run process with temporary forms

 You can run a process that is in development before you create forms, by using temporary forms that are created automatically.
-This section explains how to configure the process and run it from Bonita BPM Studio.
+This section explains how to configure the process and run it from Bonita Studio.

 Before you can run the process, you need to configure it.
 Use the default setting for almost everything for the first tests.
 There are just two things to configure for this example process, the actor mapping and the name of the test user.